mozilla-services/merino-py/docs/adr/0003-test-containers.md

 The test strategy and tooling should be able to handle known third-party Merino dependencies in tests with a reasonable belief that it will cover future growth.
 Known third-party dependencies include: REST APIs, Remote Settings, GCP Cloud Storage, Redis, and Elasticsearch.
-Future dependencies include: rational DBMS such as PostgreSQL and other GCP cloud services such as Pub/Sub.
+Future dependencies include: relational DBMS such as PostgreSQL and other GCP cloud services such as Pub/Sub.

 **3. Cost Efficiency**